packeteer/alpine-openldap-backup/README.md

 # alpine-openldap-backup
 container based on Alpine Linux 3.3

-this is a work in progress ie. it prob doesn't work :)
+version .06

-version .03
+docker run -d -v /srv/ldap-backup/conf:/etc/periodic -v /srv/ldap-backup/data:/ldap/backup --name ldap-backup packeteer/alpine-openldap-backup

-docker run -d -v conf:/etc/periodic -v data:/ldap/backup --name ldap-backup packeteer/alpine-openldap-backup
+This is designed to work with my alpine-openldap container.
+Does not come with batteries add a script to the appropriate directory under /srv/ldap-backup/conf. note: the file should be executable and have no extension